karol11/l_async/README.md

 - Ignore it; this breaks the loop and destroys the context.
 - Or pass it to some function, that expects `std::function<void()>` to be called later; this prolongs lifetime of the context data and allows asynchronous iterations.
 - Or capture it in some callback, that expects data and call later from that callback as shown in the above example, this is also produces asynchronous iterations.
 - Or call it synchronously or pass to a function that will call it synchronously; this also initiates the new iteration but in slightly different manner: it sets a flag, that will make `l_async::loop` to restart the lambda immediately after it returned, performing iteration without stack overflow.
-BTW, it might be this case in the above example, if `stream->next` will call its callback synchrously.
+BTW, it might be this case in the above example, if `stream->get_next_item` will call its callback synchrously.

 ### `l_async::slot`